rubyapi/rubyapi/README.md

-# RubyAPI: Easily search and find Ruby documentation
+# Ruby API: Easily search and find Ruby documentation

-RubyAPI is a Rails application that consumes Ruby's documentation and makes it easy for developers to find and explore Ruby's documentation.
+Ruby API is a Ruby on Rails application that consumes Ruby's documentation and makes it easy for developers to search and explore documentation for Ruby.

 ## Why?

-Trying to find documentation about that one method or class that you're currently thinking about is much harder that it should be for developers.
-Ruby documentation sites like http://ruby-doc.org and http://docs.ruby-lang.org do not optimise for SEO or mobile devices resulting in a poor experience for users.
-Other applications that index Ruby's documentation such as Dash, while a much better experience, is a paid application (for the full experience) and is only available on limited devices.
+Trying to find documentation about that one method or class that your wondering about is much harder that it should be for developers.
+The current goto documentation sites for Ruby like http://ruby-doc.org and http://docs.ruby-lang.org do not optimise for SEO or mobile devices, resulting in a poor experience for users.
+Other applications that index Ruby's documentation such as Dash, while a much better experience, is a paid application (for the full experience) and is only available on a limited set of devices.

-Our mission aims to improve the ruby ecosystem by providing an application that can:
+Our mission aims to improve the Ruby ecosystem by providing an application that is:

+  * Available to any device with a web browser
+  * Provides documentation for all supported versions of Ruby
+  * Designed for many different device types
+  * Optimized search results for common Ruby classes/methods
+  * Optimized SEO to allow Google to understand how to index Ruby's documentation.
   * No ads.
 No paywall. ever.
-  * Available to any device with a web browser
-  * Provide documentation for all supported versions of Ruby
-  * Optimize the page for displaying documentation on many different types of devices
-  * Optimize searching for common Ruby classes/methods
-  * Optimize SEO to allow Google to understand how to index developer documentation.

 ## Getting started